Romchela/spreadsheet-engine/README.md

 5) ~~[Fast solution] Profiling shows a thing that is expected: much of the performance depends on concurrent data structure implementations.
 We can try different implementations to choose a better one.~~
 6) Optimize IO (std::ifstream, std::ofstream slow?)
 7) Version for linux/macOS.
+8) [Fast solution] Use lock-free data structures (it's already used lock-free queue for some functions).